ldeo-glaciology/ice-sheet-seminar-2022/notes/week-3-notes.md

 Where the time it takes the viscoelastic material to become plastic is known, in glaciology, as "Maxwell's time" when creep deformation occurs when a stress is applied for a sufficiently long time.

-### Glen's flow law (and the viscoelastic properties of ice)
+## Glen's flow law (and the viscoelastic properties of ice)

 In ice (and other viscoelastic materials, like olivine, the human spine, or wood), different mechanisms dominate the characteristics of deformation at different applied stresses, temperatures, grain (in ice, for example) sizes, etc.
-This can be seen, again, graphically (see here, Fig, 5, https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1029/2000JB900336 from the famous Goldsby & Kohldstedt; 2001, paper describing different values of n, talked about in turn).
+This can be seen, again, graphically !(see here, Fig, 5, https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1029/2000JB900336 from the famous Goldsby & Kohldstedt; 2001, paper describing different values of $n$, talked about in turn).

 More specifically, this relationship, defined as Glen's flow law